 If you do decide to download the iOS 14 beta, here’s how long you can expect the download and installation to take.
 Those installing beta software for the first time can expect the entire process to take 30 minutes, or longer, to complete.

-Apple is currently on its fourth version of the iOS 14 beta 4.
+Apple is currently on iOS 14 beta 8.

 iOS 14 Beta Problems

 The iOS 14 beta is pre-release software which means it’s unfinished.
 The purpose of the beta is to weed out bugs and performance issues before the software arrives for everyone this fall.

 Unsurprisingly, the iOS 14 beta is causing problems for beta testers in the early going.
 Apple’s acknowledged several issues it’s working on behind the scenes and beta testers have put together a long list of additional bugs.

 The current list of iOS 14 beta problems includes some of the usual suspects like issues with apps, connectivity issues, crashes, installation problems, and UI lag.

 Future releases will be more polished, but you can expect bugs and performance issues to linger throughout the beta testing period.

 If you depend on your apps to get you through the day or simply can’t handle dealing with major problems, you’ll probably want to avoid the iOS 14 beta for now.

 You Can Downgrade to iOS 13

 If you do decide to try the iOS 14 beta on your iPhone, note that you can only downgrade to select versions of iOS 13.